|1 – Affordable Programs

 - Preparing written statements and reports

 There are several types of financial analyst, and each performs a different scope of work.
 While portfolio and fund managers are responsible for investment decisions and strategies, ratings and risk analysts focus on debt and loss by providing evaluations on a company or individual’s ability to repay debt and manage and predict potential losses.

 According to the Bureau of Labor Statistics, the median annual wage for financial analysts as of May 2018 was $85,660.7 Long-term occupational projections for financial analysts predict a 10% increase in job opportunities by 2026.7

-Typically, it’s their responsibility to direct the operational activities of the company’s managers and employees by developing business strategies and analyzing risk.
+Typically, it’s their responsibility to direct the company’s managers and employees’ operational activities by developing business strategies and analyzing risk.
 Mid to large-sized companies across various industries hire a team of executives, which creates plenty of opportunities for those with the right experience and skillset.
 Typical daily tasks vary depending on the industry and business but may include:

 - Meeting with the board of directors and other C-level executives to discuss business strategy